Solutions Engineering

 • Adaptability: Responding to changing timelines, requirements, and resources without losing control of the process.

 These skills aren’t static.
-The best bid managers continually refine their capabilities and seek feedback to improve the bid lifecycle.
+The best managers continually refine their capabilities and seek feedback to improve the bid lifecycle.

 Breaking down the bid lifecycle